caido/documentation/src/concepts/workflows.md

 ---

-**Workflows** are the main way to customize Caido to suit your needs.
-Think of Workflows as custom shortcuts that will perform an action/a sequence of actions under certain specified conditions.
-These "shortcuts" can be saved as a Workflow in Caido so they can be utilized repeatedly.
+**Workflows** provide an intuitive way to create, save and reuse customizable actions or sequences of actions that will be performed under certain specified conditions.
+With Workflows, you have the ability to extend the functionality of Caido to suit your individual needs.

+As Caido utilizes a client/server architecture, the Workflows you create are executed server-side - thereby offloading processing power, providing enhanced performance and allowing seemless usage across multiple devices.

+Workflows created by others can also be downloaded and imported into your Caido instance.

 <img alt="Convert workflow" src="/_images/workflow_convert_basic.png" center/>